-Generally, the company has not recorded a provision/allowance for loan losses as the secured loans have protective equity such that collection is deemed probable for all recorded amounts due on the loan.
-There were no additions to the allowance made in 2020.
+Generally, the company has not recorded a significant provision/allowance for loan losses as the secured loans have protective equity such that collection is deemed probable for all recorded amounts due on the loan.
+In 2021 there were no charge-offs nor was there a provision for loan losses.
+In 2020, there was approximately \$32,000 in charge-offs to the allowance in relation to a loan in second lien position to facilitate the sale of the underlying collateral which was sold in February 2020.